 What is Medical Marijuana?

-Medical marijuana or medical cannabis refers to the derivatives of cannabis sativa that can relieve severe and chronic symptoms.
-While marijuana contains many compounds, only THC and CBD are critical to medicine.
+Medical marijuana or medical cannabis refers to the derivatives of cannabis sativa that may have the ability to relieve severe and chronic symptoms.
+While marijuana contains many active compounds, only THC and CBD are critical to medicine.
 THC gets you ‘high,” but CBD is non-psychoactive.

-A good number of states, approximately 75%, give an okay to use THC marijuana for specific medical symptoms.
+A good number of states, approximately 75%, allow citizens to use THC marijuana as a potential remedy for specific medical symptoms.
 However, federal law about cannabis supersedes statutory regulations.
 You might risk arrest even in states where medical marijuana is legal.

 FDA and NIDA Regulations